sf-wdi-31/advanced-iterators/README.md

 	```

-	Write a function called `where` that takes an array of objects and another object. `where` looks through each object in the array, returning a new array containing the objects that match *every* key-value pair given in the second argument.
+	Write a function called `where` that takes an array of objects and another object. `where` looks through each object in the array and returns a new array containing the objects that match *every* key-value pair given in the second argument.

-	Hint: Remember looping through objects with "for in" loops and "hasOwnProperty"?
-If not, you'll need to look it up!